sf105/sttp-book/_chapters/specification-based-testing.md

 As we are using specification-based testing we will not need the source code to come up with some tests.

-Combining these properties gives us some partitions.
+Combining the properties gives us some partitions.
-Most obvious is a partition where the year is a leap year and where a year is not a leap year.
+Most obvious are the partitions where the year is a leap year and where a year is not a leap year.
 Looking at the specification for when a year is a leap year, these two partitions are a bit too simple.
-We can split both partitions in two new partitions.
+We can split both partitions in two new ones.

-For the leap years, we make on partition where the year is divisible by 4 and not by 100, for example 2016 or 2020.
+For the leap years, we make one partition where the year is divisible by 4 and not by 100, for example 2016 or 2020.
-These years are in the same partition as they will exercise the system in the same way (they follow te same specification).
+These years are in the same partition as they will exercise the system in the same way (they follow the same specification).
-Then another partition is where the year is divisible by 4 and 100 and also by 400.
+Then another partition is where the year is divisible by 4, 100, and by 400.
 Again this makes the year a leap year, while exercising the system differently than the previous partition.

-Similarly we can split the partition for non-leap years into years that are not divisable by 4 and years that are divisble by 4 and 100, but not by 400.
+Similarly we can split the partition for non-leap years into years that are not divisible by 4 and years that are divisible by 4 and 100, but not by 400.
 Both these partitions test non-leap years, but again in different ways.
 {% include example-end.html %}